navgang/GithubBot/README.md

 # Project Name: OpenAI GitHub Assistant

-A friendly tool to streamline interactions with the OpenAI API and GitHub for developers.
+A friendly tool to streamline interactions with the OpenAI API and GitHub repositories.

 ## Installation Steps

-To get started with OpenAI GitHub Assistant, follow these simple steps:
+To get started with OpenAI GitHub Assistant, follow these steps:

 1. **Clone the repository:**
    ```bash